DallanQ/terraforming_mars_ares_expedition/Manual.md

 C. Red cards have effects that happen immediately and do not provide any additional impact after they are played, other than the tags they provide that can be referenced by other cards.

-6. EFFECT (Purple) - This appears only on blue cards and shows icons representing an effect which triggers when certain criteria are met.
+6. **EFFECT** (Purple) - This appears only on blue cards and shows icons representing an effect which triggers when certain criteria are met.
 If an effect's condition is met multiple times when a card is played, then resolve the effect multiple times.

-7. PRODUCTION (Orange) - This appears only on green cards and shows the icons of what this card produces during the production phase.
+7. **PRODUCTION** (Orange) - This appears only on green cards and shows the icons of what this card produces during the production phase.

-8. CAPABILITY (Gray) - This appears only on green cards and shows that this card has steel or titanium capabilities.
+8. **CAPABILITY** (Gray) - This appears only on green cards and shows that this card has steel or titanium capabilities.

-9. ACTION (Blue) - This appears only on blue cards and shows icons representing actions which happen during the action phase.
+9. **ACTION** (Blue) - This appears only on blue cards and shows icons representing actions which happen during the action phase.

-10. ACTIVE PHASES - This section only appears on green and blue cards.
+10. **ACTIVE PHASES** - This section only appears on green and blue cards.
 The roman numerals represent the phases in which the card's ability can be used.

-11. ABILITY - This section lists any additional requirements needed to play the card ( ), any immediated effects of the card ( ) and the ability of the card.
+11. **ABILITY** - This section lists any additional requirements needed to play the card (an icon of a golden check mark in a golden circle), any immediated effects of the card (an icon of electricity) and the ability of the card.

-12. VP -This section shows how many points this card is worth at the end of the game.
+12. **VP** -This section shows how many points this card is worth at the end of the game.

-13. CARD NUMBER
+13. **CARD NUMBER**

 ### CORPORATION CARDS (page 6)

 These cards represent the corporation each player is acting as.
 Corporation cards have five parts:

+> Image of a card with name at the top, a tag at the upper left corner, logo at the top middle, starting resources below the logo and beside the name, and the effect/action at the bottom of the card.

-1. NAME
+1. **NAME**

-2. TAG - Tags have no inherent value but are mentioned in the ability section of many cards.
+2. **TAG** - Tags have no inherent value but are mentioned in the ability section of many cards.

-3. LOGO
+3. **LOGO**

-4. STARTING RESOURCES - This section tells you how many mega credits (MC) you gain at the start of the game.
+4. **STARTING RESOURCES** - This section tells you how many mega credits (MC) you gain at the start of the game.
 It may also tell you if you start with any production or other abilities.

-5. EFFECT/ACTION - This shows any ongoing effects or actions you have access to during the game.
+5. **EFFECT/ACTION** - This shows any ongoing effects or actions you have access to during the game.

-### PHASE CARDS
+### PHASE CARDS (page 6)

 Players use phase cards to choose which phases they want to play this round.
 Phase cards have four parts:

+> Image of a card with the phase number at the upper left corner, name beside the phase number, ability at the middle of the card and bonus at the bottom of the card

-1. PHASE NUMBER - The phases are resolved in order based on this number.
+1. **PHASE NUMBER** - The phases are resolved in order based on this number.

-2. NAME
+2. **NAME**

-3. ABILITY - This is the effect that all players will resolve during this phase.
+3. **ABILITY** - This is the effect that all players will resolve during this phase.

-4. BONUS - This is the additional effect that you will resolve during this phase only if you selected this phase this round.
+4. **BONUS** - This is the additional effect that you will resolve during this phase only if you selected this phase this round.

 ## Player Board (page 6)

 The player board keeps track of your current resources and production.
 Resource cubes are placed in their respective boxes, and player markers are used on the production tracks.

-1. PHASES - A brief description of the phases.
+1. **PHASES** - A brief description of the phases.

-2. PRODUCTION TRACKS - When you gain production of a resource, move the corresponding cube on its track.
+2. **PRODUCTION TRACKS** - When you gain production of a resource, move the corresponding cube on its track.
 Add a second cube to the right column if needed.
 There are four types of production: (a.)
 MC, (b.) card, (c.) heat, and (d.) plant.
 The production tracks show how much of each resource you will gain during the production phase.

-Example: If you gain two heat production on the first turn, move your player cube on the heat production track from 0 to 2.
+*Example: If you gain two heat production on the first turn, move your player cube on the heat production track from 0 to 2.*

-3. RESOURCES - Whenever you gain (a.)
+3. **RESOURCES** - Whenever you gain (a.)
 MC, (b.) heat, or (c.) plants, place the copper, silver, and gold cubes into the section corresponding to the resource gained.
 The copper cubes are worth 1, the silver 5, and the gold 10.

-Example: If you produce 6 plants, place 1 copper cube and 1 silver cube into the green resource section to the right of the plant production track on your player board.
+*Example: If you produce 6 plants, place 1 copper cube and 1 silver cube into the green resource section to the right of the plant production track on your player board.*

-4. CAPABILITIES - When you gain (a.) steel or (b.) titanium capabilities, move the corresponding cube on its track.
+4. **CAPABILITIES** - When you gain (a.) steel or (b.) titanium capabilities, move the corresponding cube on its track.
 Add a second cube to the right column if needed.

-5. STANDARD ACTIONS - During the action phase, players may perform as many of these actions as they want, any number of times.
+5. **STANDARD ACTIONS** - During the action phase, players may perform as many of these actions as they want, any number of times.

-Reminder: All resources are either tracked on the player board or on a card if it is a special resource.
+*Reminder: All resources are either tracked on the player board or on a card if it is a special resource.
 Use the copper, silver, and gold cubes to track the number of each resource you have.
-The copper cubes are worth 1, the silver 5, and the gold 10.
+The copper cubes are worth 1, the silver 5, and the gold 10.*

-Note: Some production cards increase their production when you have more of a specific tag.
-You'll need to update your player mat every time you play that tag.
+*Note: Some production cards increase their production when you have more of a specific tag.
+You'll need to update your player mat every time you play that tag.*

-Note: You will always be able to calculate your current production and capabilities by looking at your cards in play.
-The player board is just more convenient.
+*Note: You will always be able to calculate your current production and capabilities by looking at your cards in play.
+The player board is just more convenient.*

 ## RESOURCES (page 7)

 There are four different kinds of resources in **Terraforming Mars: Ares Expedition**: mega credits, heat, plants, and special resources.

+> Image of a big board with player boards and the 13 cubes in their player colour with a board of mega credits, a board of heat, a board of plants, with a line moving from the standard actions to
+- play green
+- play blue or red
+- actions
+- produce
+- draw
+and back to the standard actions

 > Image of a golden card with a letter C crested on it